sindresorhus/Defaults/migration.md

 ### From `Codable Array/Dictionary` to `Native Array/Dictionary/Set`(With Native Supported Elements)

-Previously(Before v4.X), `Defaults` will store array/dictionary as a json string.
+Before v4.X, `Defaults` will store array/dictionary as a json string.
-Now(After v5.X), `Defaults` will store it as a native array/dictionary with native supported elements.
+After v5.X, `Defaults` will store it as a native array/dictionary with native supported elements.

 Before all, your code should be like this
 ```swift